openrs2/openrs2/README.md

 only version 3.0) of the [GNU General Public License][gpl].
 The full terms are available in the `COPYING` file.

-The `gl-natives`, `gl-dri-natives` and `misc-natives` modules are instead licensed under version 3.0 (and only version 3.0) of the [GNU Lesser General Public License][lgpl].
+The `deob-annotations`, `gl-natives`, `gl-dri-natives` and `misc-natives` modules are instead licensed under version 3.0 (and only version 3.0) of the [GNU Lesser General Public License][lgpl].
 The full terms are available in the `COPYING.LESSER` file in each module's directory.

 ## Copyright